 This spider headband craft is one of my favorite activities from our S is for Spiders theme in the classroom.
-My students always loved making spider headbands.
-I have also seen a couple of versions on Pinterest lately like this one from Moments of Mommyhood.
-It is a great craft for Halloween, life science, or the letter S.
+My students always love making spider headbands.
+Oh the giggles they make as they wear and play with their adorable spider crafts.
+Make spider headbands as a Halloween craft, life science activity, or the letter S idea.

-Before doing the craft we read a couple of nonfiction books about spiders and tried to focus on some key facts.
+Before making the spider craft we read a couple of nonfiction books about spiders and try to focus on some key facts.
 Mainly, spiders have eight legs, and most spiders have eight eyes.
 These are the two facts we included in the spider headband craft.

 I also cut enough long thin strips of paper for each child to have eight.
 The kids counted their leg pieces to double check that they had eight…always getting in a little counting practice when we can.